 Watch out for nuance.
 If "it depends" is common, add a third option like "Not sure" or "Not applicable" to avoid forced choice bias.

 Multiple-choice questions are great for categorizing and counting.
-They help you gather quantifiable data quickly and cleanly because everyone selects from the same set of answers.
+They help you gather quantifiable data quickly and cleanly as all your respondents are selecting from the same set of answers.

 Use single-select (radio buttons) when options are mutually exclusive: